WebDevJL/journal/docs/blog/22-03-2021-take-the-time.md

 ---
 title: Balance your time.
 Balance your time.
-subtitle: Life is made a lot of interesting stuff.
+description: Life is made a lot of interesting stuff.
 Don't let any take over.
-author: Jeremie Litzler
+# author: Jeremie Litzler
-date: 22 Mar 2020
+# date: 22 Mar 2020
-hero_image: '../static/images/take-the-time.jpeg'
+heroImage: "/images/take-the-time.jpeg"
+heroAlt: Someone walking on a log
-category: Using Energy,Work organisation
+# category: Using Energy,Work organisation
 ---

 [Support me by reading the story on Medium](https://jeremie-litzler.medium.com/take-the-time-for-your-spouse-take-the-time-for-your-children-take-the-time-for-you-dbd896e37638)!